skylantix/Website/src/content/faq.md

 ### What's your uptime commitment?

 We strive for **99% uptime** (excluding scheduled maintenance).
 This means less than 7.3 hours of unplanned downtime per month.
+However as as we have a limited number of admins this may not be met.

 ### What if there's an outage?